isomerpages/mlaw-ablac/_about-us/contact-info.md

 **Contact Numbers:**<br>
 Tel: (65) 6332 3906 \ 6332 5237<br>
-*With effect from 1 July 2026, the above telephone numbers will no longer be in service.<br>
+**With effect from 1 July 2026, the above telephone numbers will no longer be in service*.<br>
-	Please contact us at 6992 2591 or 6992 2592 instead for all future enquiries.
-Thank you.
+	*Please contact us at 6992 2591 or 6992 2592 instead for all future enquiries.
+Thank you*.

 Email:  [ab_enquiry@mlaw.gov.sg](ab_enquiry@mlaw.gov.sg)